Big Barn Farm: Minor characters

-There are also several human characters who feature in the programme, but do not speak, the farmer (played by Chris Noel), the farmer's wife (played by Laura Wyles), the farmer's son (played by Reef Matthews), and the farmer's daughter (played by Katie Parks).
+There are also several human characters who feature in the programme, but doesn't speak, the farmer (played by Chris Noel), the farmer's wife (played by Laura Wyles), the farmer's son (played by Reef Matthews), and the farmer's daughter (played by Katie Parks).

 Production

 Big Barn Farm was created and produced by The Foundation, which is part of the RDF Media group, the programme combines footage of real animals with animation.
 The visual effects were created by Ian Carley, at iCarley Media, and James Kearsley, at JK Studios, using 450 individual shots of talking animals.
 The Executive Producer for Cbeebies was Sarah Colclough.

 The set was created around a flint stable block and a barn which were not part of a real working farm.
 The animals lived on set or nearby during filming.

 The production filmed at Stede Court Estate near Maidstone in Kent.

 A DVD of Big Barn Farm, titled "Welcome to Big Barn Farm" was released on 17 November 2008.